Aman-ydav/fleetPro/README.md

 1. Import the database schema from `sql/setup.sql` to your MySQL database
 2. Configure database connection in `includes/config.php`:
+change these to this if you want to run locally
    ```php
    define('DB_HOST', 'localhost');
    define('DB_USER', 'your_username');